regularwave/kinnan-companion/README.md

 Tap for GGG.
 (Mana pool is "infinite" U and GGG.)
 Pay U to untap.
 (Mana pool is "infinite" U and GGG.)
 Loop to generate "infinite" G. (Mana pool is "infinite" UG.)

+"Infinite" C - Things To Do
+Unlimited Filters
+Creature
+Crossroads Candleguide
+Scarecrow, EtB exile card in a graveyard

+Prismite
+Golem

+Signpost Scarecrow
+Scarecrow, Vigilance

+Stonework Packbeast
+Beast, Cleric, Rogue, Warrior, and Wizard

+Non-creature
+Energy Refractor
+EtB draw

+Gemstone Array
+Save up counters for a future turn if you can't utilize the mana now.

+Urn of Godfire
+Sacrifice to destroy creature or enchantment

+Special
+Agatha's Soul Cauldron
+Doesn't filter mana but allows Kinnan (or other creature) activations using only C.

+Mirage Mirror
+On battlefield: Basalt Monolith/Grim Monolith, a permanent that can generate both U and G, and Mirage Mirror.
+If the U/G-generating permanent is a creature, Mirage Mirror will need to have been on the battlefield since the beginning of the turn.
+Priority is relevant; see RC117.3c.
+Have "infinite" C.
+Activate Mirage Mirror targeting Basalt Monolith/Grim Monolith.
+Hold priority.
+Activate Mirage Mirror targeting the U/G-generating permanent.
+Hold priority.
+Repeat the previous two steps an "infinite" number of times.
+Then you start resolving the stack of Mirage Mirror activations - the "top" one will be one targeting the U/G-generating permanent.
+Mirage Mirror is now a copy of the U/G-generating permanent.
+Tap for U or G.
+Resolve the next Mirage Mirror activation.
+Mirage Mirror is now a copy of Basalt Monolith/Grim Monolith.
+Pay CCC or CCCC to untap.
+Repeat the previous four steps until the stack is cleared.
+The result is that you have "infinite" U, G, and C.
+Important to note that once one activation of Mirage Mirror has resolved it no longer has the copy ability.
+Mirage Mirror's "end state" might be relevant - adjust what the first activation targets if it is.